David Berkowitz: Evangelical faith

-In 1987, Berkowitz said that he had become an evangelical Christian, reporting that his moment of conversion occurred after reading Psalm 34:6 from a Bible given to him by a fellow inmate.
+In 1987, Berkowitz claimed that he had become an evangelical Christian, reporting that his moment of conversion occurred after reading Psalm 34:6 from a Bible given to him by a fellow inmate.
 He expressed a wish to be referred to as the "Son of Hope" instead of "Son of Sam".

 Soon after his imprisonment, Berkowitz invited Malachi Martin, an exorcist, to help him compose an autobiography, but the offer was not accepted.
 During later years, Berkowitz developed his memoirs with assistance from fellow evangelicals.
 His statements were released as a 1998 interview video Son of Hope, with a more extensive work released in book form, titled Son of Hope: The Prison Journals of David Berkowitz (2006).
 Berkowitz does not receive any royalties or profit from any sales of his works.
 He has continued to write essays on faith and repentance for evangelical websites.

 A website is maintained on Berkowitz's behalf by a church group; like most prisoners in general, he is not allowed access to a computer.
-Berkowitz stays involved with prison ministry, and regularly counsels troubled inmates.
+Berkowitz stays involved with prison ministry and regularly counsels troubled inmates.
 While in the Sullivan facility, he pursued education and graduated with honors from Sullivan Community College.